steeletyphoon/fundamentals-1/README.md

 Meet Python, the best first programming language anyone should learn.
 It is approachable, easy, and &mdash; most of all &mdash; real.
-Python is a core language used by the worldwide scientific community – including MIT where it is the first language taught – and can be found everywhere from elementary schools to Hollywood.
+Python is a core language used by the worldwide scientific community &mdash; including MIT where it is the first language taught.
+You can be found everywhere from elementary schools to Hollywood.
 In this course students find out what coding is, why they should learn it, and how to write their first Python code the way most professionals do, with the vim text editor from a Linux Bash command line.
-(You won't find any IDLE here.)

 Students gradually learn the same habits, tools, and workflows associated with college CS programs and technical careers.
 Young or old, this is everyone's best first experience with real programming.
 Students learn programming fundamentals such as variables, operators, blocks, loops, data types, lists, dictionaries, functions, exceptions and module use.

 Python-1 focuses on basic structured and procedural programming paradigms.
-Important code management, functional (comprehensions), object-oriented concepts are introduced in Python-2.
+It does not directly cover important but more advanced concepts such as traditional object-oriented and functional programming.
+While the games and code in Python-1 are designed to be fun, Python-1 does **not** use Python IDLE, `turtle`, `pygame` or other made-for-education Python technologies, which are of dubious value in the professional world.
+Focus is placed on techniques and tools that will remain useful well beyond school.
+Students are encouraged to test often but no test frameworks besides code bits in `if __name__ == '__main__':` are introduced at this level.

 # Planning